MNV1988/ELIXIR-TrP-FAIR-Converge/_lesson-plans/accessible-data/topics/1-data-access.md

 In this section aims to provide trainers with the foundational understandings of data accesibility, inspired by the FAIR principles and focusing on Life Sciences Data.

-* Difference between sensitive and personal data
+* Data discoverability as the ability for users to find and locate the data they need
+* Data discoverability and its main components: rich and descriptive metadata, search, indexed and searchable repositories and centralized portals
+* Data Usability the degree to which (machines and humans) can read and understand the data
+* Data Quality: the quality of the data which should be clean consistent and free of errors, to be ready for immediate use.
 * Federated data access (local sources)
-* Relevant legislations, policies, and recommendations
+* Relevant legislations, policies, and recommendations (sensitive, personal data, contracts such as Data Transfer and Processing Agreements)

 ---